Special Committee on Decolonization: History

 When the United Nations was created, there were 750 million people living in territories that were non-self-governing.
 However, the Charter of the United Nations included, in Chapter XI, provisions calling for recognition of the rights of inhabitants of territories administered by its Member States.
-It called for these Member States to aid in the establishment of self-governance through the development of free political institutions, as well as to keep in mind the political aspirations of the peoples.
+It called for these Member States to aid in the establishment of self-governance through the development of free political institutions, as well as to keep in mind the political aspirations of the people.

 The Charter also created, in Chapter XII, the international trusteeship system.
 This system allowed for the administration and supervision of territories placed under the control of the United Nations by Member States wishing to grant independence to their colonial possessions.
 These "Trust" territories were administered by the United Nations Trusteeship Council, which was created by Chapter XIII of the Charter.

 Hoping to speed up the process of decolonization, the General Assembly passed Resolution 1514 (XV), also known as the Declaration on the Granting of Independence to Colonial Countries and Peoples.
-The Declaration stated that all peoples have the right to self-determination, and that immediate steps should be taken to end colonialism unconditionally.
+The Declaration stated that all peoples have the right to self-determination and that immediate steps should be taken to end colonialism unconditionally.

-Members
+Original member states

-On 27 November 1961 the General Assembly created the precursor to the Special Committee by Resolution 1654 (XVI), which established a Special Committee of 17 members to examine the application of the Declaration and to make recommendations on how to better implement it.
-The original members were:
+On 27 November 1961, the General Assembly created the precursor to the Special Committee by Resolution 1654 (XVI), which established a Special Committee of 17 member states to examine the application of the Declaration and to make recommendations on how to better implement it.
+The original member states were:

-On 7 December 1962, the General Assembly added seven seats to the committee, bringing the total number of members up to 24.
-The number increased again in 2004, 2008 and 2010.
-The number 24 continues to be used when describing the Committee even though it now has 29 members.
+On 7 December 1962, the General Assembly added seven seats to the committee, bringing the total number of member states up to 24.
+The number increased again in 2004, 2008, and 2010.
+The number 24 continues to be used when describing the Committee even though it now has 29 member states.

 International Decades for the Eradication of Colonialism

-In 1990, the General Assembly proclaimed 1990–2000 as the International Decade for the Eradication of Colonialism by Resolution 43/47, with the ultimate goal being the full implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples.
+In 1990, the General Assembly proclaimed 1990–2000 as the First International Decades for the Eradication of Colonialism by Resolution 43/47, with the ultimate goal being the full implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples.
 The General Assembly adopted the report of the Secretary-General dated 13 December 1991 as the Plan of Action for the Decade.

 On 8 December 2000, the General Assembly proceeded to proclaim the Second International Decade for the Eradication of Colonialism, lasting from 2001 to 2010 via Resolution 55/146.
 The Resolution called upon Member States to redouble their efforts to implement the Plan of Action during the Second Decade.

 On 10 December 2010, the General Assembly proclaimed 2010–2020 as the Third International Decade for the Eradication of Colonialism via Resolution 65/119.
 The Resolution called upon Member States to intensify their efforts to continue to implement the Plan of Action during the Third Decade.

+In 2020, the General Assembly proclaimed 2021–2030 as the Fourth International Decade for the Eradication of Colonialism via Resolution 75/123.